lucasjkr/opencommerce/README.md

 ## In process

+- Remove OC's native mail function and replacing with a wrapper around PHPMailer (Complete)
+    - Needs more testing
+    - Controllers neeed to be re-written to use the new wrapper.

 - Converting queries to parameterized queries, which will clean up a LOT of messiness `($this->db->escape((int)$value)`

 - Merging Admin and Catalog models into a single Model where applicable